davidmcclure/php-css/README.md

-# CSS-JSON
+# SimpleCss

-Map CSS to JSON, JSON to CSS.
-Stupid simple.
+Read, write CSS in PHP.
+No nonsense.